-Under federal law, a qualified retired law enforcement officer may carry a concealed firearm without a state-issued concealed weapons license only if that individual meets all of the following criteria:
+Under state and/or federal law, a qualified retired law enforcement officer may carry a concealed firearm without a state-issued concealed weapons license only if that individual meets all of the following criteria:

 - The officer separated from service with a public agency as a law enforcement officer;